Guardian® XO® Exoskeleton Use Case:

 - Features hot-swappable batteries as its onboard power source for near-continuous operation

-- Reduces strain on body parts most prone to injury from vibration, repetitive motion, and heavy physical exertion, including shoulders, back, and wrists
+- Reduces strain on body parts most prone to injury from heavy physical exertion, including shoulders, lower back, and knees

-- Minimizes physical strain and overexertion by offloading the weight of the carried part or tool, plus the weight of the robotic suit itself
+- Designed to minimize the physical strain by offloading the weight of the carried item, plus the weight of the robotic suit itself